-(I don’t always strip all of it off because I think it helps to add movement to my flies.
-I leave one wrap of the fluff at the head of my flies or the backside of the Hackle, depending on which way I’m wrapping it .)
+(I don’t always strip all of it off because it helps to add movement to my flies.
+I will leave one wrap of the fluff at the head of my flies or the backside of the Hackle, depending on which way I’m wrapping it .)

 Ready to wrap!